rempakos/Node-API/README.md

-**# skg-bookingapp-kotlin**
+**# Node-API**

-This is an Android application developed in Kotlin that allows users to search, view, and book various events.
-The app provides a user-friendly interface that enables users to easily find and book events based on their preferences.
+# nodejs-mongodb-crud-api
+This is a RESTful CRUD API developed with Node.js, MongoDB, Express, and Mongoose.
+The API provides endpoints for creating, reading, updating, and deleting data in a MongoDB database.
+It follows the principles of Representational State Transfer (REST) and allows clients to interact with the server using standard HTTP methods.

 **Features**
-* User registration and login
-* Search for events by location, category, date, and keyword
-* View event details, including description, location, date and time, price, and availability
-* Book events by selecting the desired ticket type and quantity
-* View upcoming and past bookings
-* Cancel bookings if necessary
-* Integration with payment gateway for secure transactions
-* User profile management

-**Technologies Used**
-* Kotlin programming language
-* Android SDK

-**Getting Started**
+Create new records in the database
+Retrieve records based on specified criteria
+Update existing records in the database
+Delete records from the database
+Technologies Used

+Node.js: A JavaScript runtime for server-side development
+MongoDB: A NoSQL database for storing data
+Express: A web application framework for Node.js
+Mongoose: An Object Data Modeling (ODM) library for MongoDB and Node.js Getting Started
-To use this app, you will need to have Android Studio installed on your computer.
-Clone the repository and open the project in Android Studio.
-Build and run the project on an Android emulator or physical device.
+To use this API, you will need to have Node.js and MongoDB installed on your computer.
+Clone the repository and navigate to the project directory.
+Install the dependencies by running **npm install**.
+Make sure your MongoDB server is running.
+You can configure the database connection in the project's configuration file.
+Once everything is set up, start the API by running npm start or node app.js.

+**Endpoints**
+The API exposes the following endpoints:

+GET /api/records - Retrieve all records
+GET /api/records/:id - Retrieve a specific record by ID POST /api/records - Create a new record
+PUT /api/records/:id - Update a specific record by ID DELETE /api/records/:id - Delete a specific record by ID

 **Contribution**
-The main contributors of this project are the people that are taking part in the SKG seminar program through the course of May-June 2023.
-This is not a project meant to attract other contributors...
+Contributions to this project are welcome.
 Please fork the repository and make a pull request with your changes.

 **License**
-_Null_
+This project is released under the MIT License.